azdavis/millet/docs/tokens.md

 end
 ```

-Contrast with `sig`, which starts a signature expression.
+Compare with `sig`, which starts a signature expression.

 ## `structure`